-- A temporary member can practise nursing only within the facility identified on their Temporary Class registration form, and must practise only within her or his scope of employment within that facility.
+- practice in an approved facility identified on their Temporary Class registration form and only within the scope of employment of that facility.

-- Temporary members must be monitored and directed by a member in the General or Extended Class.
+- be monitored and directed by a nurse registered in the General or Extended Class.

-- Temporary members are not permitted to supervise, monitor or direct the practice of another member in any class.
+- not supervise, monitor or direct the performance of a controlled or authorized act or the practice of another nurse in any class.

-- Temporary members cannot accept the delegation of a controlled or authorized act from another member or any other person.
+- not accept delegation of a controlled or authorized act

-- Temporary members cannot delegate a controlled or authorized act to another member or any other person.
+- not delegate a controlled or authorized act to any other person

-- Nurses with temporary registration use the designation “Registered Nurse (Temporary)” or “RN (Temp)” when holding a temporary certificate as an RN, or “Registered Practical Nurse (Temporary)” or “RPN (Temp)” when holding a temporary certificate as an RPN.
+- identify themselves as “Registered Nurse (Temporary)” or “RN (Temp)” when holding a temporary certificate as an RN, or “Registered Practical Nurse (Temporary)” or “RPN (Temp)” when holding a temporary certificate as an RPN.

 In addition, temporary members are subject to the following terms and limitations:

-- A member’s temporary registration expires in the following situations:
+- Temporary registration expires in the following situations:

-- the member successfully registers in the General Class or
+- after successful registration in the General Class or

-- the College receives confirmation the member has failed the registration exam.
+- after CNO receives confirmation that the Registrant has failed the registration exam a second time.

-- The member must provide a copy of the Verification of Registration letter to all potential employers.
+- Registrants must provide a copy of the Verification of Registration letter to all potential employers.

-- The member must inform the College if her/his employment is terminated or suspended for any reason, or if the applicant chooses to leave her/his job.
+- Registrants must inform CNO if their employment is terminated or suspended for any reason, or if they choose to leave their job.

 Performing controlled acts

-A member of the Temporary Class cannot perform a controlled act unless the act is ordered by a physician, dentist, midwife, chiropodist, Nurse Practitioner or RN in the General Class.
+Temporary Class registrants cannot perform a controlled act unless the act is ordered by a physician, dentist, midwife, chiropodist, Nurse Practitioner or RN in the General Class.